BartMassey/memory/README.md

    You can find documentation about these fields [here](https://www.kernel.org/doc/Documentation/filesystems/proc.txt).

+   Now look at `/proc/cpuinfo`.
+This will tell you about your processor characteristics.
+What processor are you on?
+How many cores do you have?

+   Add information about your target box to your writeup.

 3. Build the `memory` application provided here (say `make memory`), and say `./memory --help`.
 You should get a